-Alanna Huck-Scarry is a visual artist who makes three-dimensional, abstract, self-portraiture.
-Through her work, Huck-Scarry seeks to bridge the gap between abstract and non-objective visual art.
-Her visual outcomes are determined by form, movement, and space that relate directly to her body.
-In this way, her work is not about identity but a solely objective stance on the human form.
-This both personal and impersonal exploration is intended to be a lifelong endeavor; as Huck-Scarry’s body changes with time, so will her work.
+Alanna Huck-Scarry is a visual artist exploring self-portraiture through abstract sculpture and performance.
+Huck-Scarry seeks to expand the definition of self-portraiture and alter the visual language used in association with the body.
+Through exploration of place, found object, and objective bodily forms, Huck-Scarry challenges viewers to dismiss conceptions about the body that they may have previously thought to be certain.
+In this way, her work explores identity while simultaneously relying heavily on visually objective ideas of the human form.
+This both personal and impersonal investigation is intended to be a lifelong endeavor; as Huck-Scarry’s body changes with time, so will her work.

-Currently Alanna Huck-Scarry is living and working on her art in Chicago, Illinois.
-She is also a children’s art instructor at the Paintbrush in Chicago.
+Alanna Huck-Scarry is currently living and working in Chicago, Illinois.